 Get introduced to South Africa’s rich and complex history through courses that are grounded in the experience of living and learning in a dynamic society in transition.

 Students often find that by the end of the semester, the combination of academic course work and internships in Cape Town’s diverse communities have enabled them to become participants rather than observers in the new South Africa.

-HNRS 352: Twenty-Five Years Post-Apartheid: Understanding the Social Determinants of Health and Inequity in South Africa (3 Credits)
+HNRS 352: Twenty-Five Years Post-Apartheid: Understanding the Social Determinants of Health and Inequity in South Africa (3 Credits) (Fall 2019)